 - Very ideal for creating trendy and innovative designs.

-- The designs are so fine they reveal the fabrics weaving.
+- The designs are so fine that they reveal the fabric’s weaving.

 Cons: